 On foundations, these are:

 \adjustbox{scale = .8, center}{

 }

-The braid group naturally acts on the set of full exceptional collections via mutation, which produces a braid relation $L_iL_{i+1}L_i = L_{i+1}L_iL_{i+1}$ among mutations (and similarly for right mutations).
-The helix relation gives a refinement of the braid relation, which is depicted in the following diagram.
+When we have an instance of the helix relation of the form $\gamma_1 = \gamma_2 \circ \gamma_3$, we will often refer to these as a \textit{helix triangle}.
+See Figure \ref{fig:some-adm-muts-2} for an illustration.

-In the diagram, the two paths along dotted arrows $\sigma \mapsto \sigma'$ are equal by the braid relation, the square commutes, and the triangles are helix triangles.
+The braid group naturally acts on the set of full exceptional collections via mutations.
+This action gives a way to identify new sets of mutations which produce the same helix, but we will not use it in the sequel.
+Instead, we will use the helix relation to produce new mutations.